-Additional costs include housing, food and transportation to and from the workshop as well as transportation during the workshop for fieldwork.
+Additional costs include housing, food and transportation to and from the workshop, as well as transportation for fieldwork during the workshop.

 The Selection Process

-Spots in the program will be limited to 10 and will only be available to invited participants on a first-come, first-served basis.
+Spots in the program will be limited to 10 and available to invited participants on a first-come, first-served basis.

 From Previous Participants

 “Rob was an incredible instructor, among the best I’ve encountered.
 He conducted his classes with respect for the students, and a willingness to share all that he knew.” – Interlochen participant, 2017

 “Incredible workshop.
 I’d recommend it to anyone serious about audio storytelling.” – Interlochen participant, 2017